cobudget/cobudget/README.md

 - Install dependencies: `npm i`
   - This also installs dependencies in `/ui` and `/api`
 - Copy `.env.default` to `.env`
+- For `Firefox` browser - scroll to- to Subdomains section

 ### Running the project